 The rules are very simple and designed to make it a fast, spectacular and exciting game.
 The non-stop music brings an authentic urban culture atmosphere, which attracts a new young audience to the games.

 3x3 is an opportunity for new players, organisers and countries to go from the streets to the World Stage.
 The stars of the game play in a professional tour and some of the most prestigious multi-sports events.
-FIBA has made an official bid for 3x3 to be added to the Olympics.
+3x3 became an Olympic discipline on June 9 2017.

 Launch of the FIBA 3x3 World Tour, where teams represent cities and earn prize money